ecmwf-ifs/ecaeropt/README.md

 # How to install

-To have a working version of this tool the steps are:
+To have a working version of this tool the steps are (after clonning this repository):

 ```
-git clone ssh://git@git.ecmwf.int/~parc/ecaeropt.git  # This download the master branch (stable version)
 make build
 ```